-- 6.1 How a firm delivers its products and services to customers can range from direct relationships with face to face interaction before a business relationship is established, or an occasional transaction conducted, to situations where relationships are established remotely directly by the customer, or through introducers / third parties (and sometimes through more than one layer of introducer / third party). - 6.2 Due to the type of business conducted by Financial Advisory Firms, and the regulatory requirements associated with providing financial advice, it is expected that a high proportion of relationships are established on a face to face basis. - 6.3 In 2019, Financial Advisory Firms reported 1,753 (2018: 3,161) new customer relationships, of which a material portion related to one firm.
-Nearly all customer relationships were reported as being established face to face. - 6.4 There was very little reliance placed on introducers and third parties to hold or provide evidence of customers' identity, with CDD being collected directly from customers. - The exception was the use of permitted insurance concessions for any general insurance business undertaken by Financial Advisory Firms.
+- 6.1 How a firm delivers its products and services to customers can range from direct relationships with face to face interaction before a business relationship is established, or an occasional transaction conducted, to situations where relationships are established remotely directly by the customer, or through introducers / third parties (and sometimes through more than one layer of introducer / third party). - 6.2 Due to the type of business conducted by Financial Advisory Firms, and the regulatory requirements associated with providing financial advice, it is expected that a high proportion of relationships are established on a face to face basis. - 6.3 In 2021, Financial Advisory Firms reported 1,794 (2020: 2,754) new customer relationships.
+The new customer business figure for 2020 included an acquisition of a client book by one firm from another, the latter which surrendered its licence.
+As per previous years, nearly all customer relationships were reported as being established face to face. - 6.4 There was very little reliance placed on introducers and third parties to hold or provide evidence of customers' identity, with CDD being collected directly from customers.

+The exception was the use of permitted insurance concessions for any general insurance business undertaken by Financial Advisory Firms.